toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Account Name Height
 Makes the account names smaller so that you can see more of the account names and fit more on the screen.

+## Allow Resizing of Side Menu
+Allows the Side Menu on the left to be resized.
+Resizing also allows longer account names to show up completely.

 ## Better scrollbars
 Provides smaller and cleaner scrollbars across the application.